Information loss under coarse-graining: a geometric approach

 Our approach emphasizes that the total information depends on the total amount of data.
 An alternative approach, more in line with statistical physics, would be to define a Fisher information density which is independent of the system size.
-Relevant directions would then spread out under coarse graining with an exponent equal to the dimension of the system $d$, but \textit{not} to their RG exponent.
+Relevant directions would then spread out under coarse-graining with an exponent equal to the dimension of the system $d$, but \textit{not} to their RG exponent.
 This \textit{intensive} metric is discussed in Ref.~\cite{quinn2017visualizing}.
-Using the total information is not only more natural from an information-theoretic point of view but results (here and in the next section) correspond more to intuition: the information about relevant directions is preserved under coarse graining.
+Using the total information is not only more natural from an information-theoretic point of view but results (here and in the next section) correspond more to intuition: the information about relevant directions is preserved under coarse-graining.

 The diffusion equation is a simple example where everything can be analytically calculated.
 We now apply our formalism in more generality to statistical systems with a free energy.
 Consider a Boltzmann distribution for a micro state $x$, $P(x)=\exp (-H(x))/Z$, with Hamiltonian of the form $H = \sum_\mu \theta^\mu \Phi_\mu(x) $, where $\Phi_\mu(x)$ are functions of the micro state $x$ and where $\theta^\mu$ are parameters.
 Typically, $\Phi$s will be sums or integrals over space like $\int_\mathcal{V} \phi^2$ in Landau theory or $\sum_i x_i x_{i+1}$ in the Ising model.
-Because the Hamiltonian is linear in parameters the FIM can be written as (see eq.~\ref{eq:FIM}) \cite{ben}:
+Because the Hamiltonian is in an exponential family and linear in its parameters the FIM can be written as (see eq.~\ref{eq:FIM}) \cite{ben}: